-- To consult the Scrutiny Committee on the updated Medium Term Financial Strategy (MTFS) to 2018/19, approved by Cabinet on 18th January as a basis for further consultation, with emphasis on those proposals relating to the committee's terms of reference. - 2.
-For this committee the directly relevant items are those relating to the proposed Public Health budget in paragraphs 37 to 38.
-Members may also wish to consider any of the proposals in terms of their wider impact on health and wellbeing.
+- 1. To consult the Scrutiny Committee on the updated Medium Term Financial Strategy (MTFS) to 2018/19, approved by Cabinet on 18th January as a basis for further consultation, with emphasis on those proposals relating to the committee's terms of reference. - 2.
+For this committee the relevant items are those relating to the People Directorate in paragraphs 32 and 34.